Julianne Moore: Rise to prominence (1994–1997)

+Gaining further recognition (1998–2002)

-Moore followed her success in Boogie Nights with a role in the Coen brothers' dark comedy The Big Lebowski (1998).
-The film was not a hit at the time of its release, but has since become a cult classic.
-Her role was Maude Lebowski, a feminist artist and daughter of the eponymous character who becomes involved with "The Dude" (Jeff Bridges, the film's star).
+Next was a role in the Coen brothers' dark comedy The Big Lebowski (1998).
+The film was not a hit at the time of its release but has since become a cult classic.
+She played Maude Lebowski, a feminist artist and daughter of the eponymous character who becomes involved with "The Dude" (Jeff Bridges, the film's star).
 At the end of 1998, Moore had a flop with Gus Van Sant's Psycho, a remake of the classic Alfred Hitchcock film of the same name.
-She played Lila Crane in the film, which received poor reviews and is described by The Guardian as one of her "pointless" outings.
-A review in Boxoffice magazine bemoaned that "a group of enormously talented people wasted several months of their lives" on the film.
+She portrayed Lila Crane in the film, which received poor reviews and is described by The Guardian as being one of her "pointless" outings.
+A review in Boxoffice magazine bemoaned that "a group of enormously talented people wasted several months of their lives" working on the film.

 After re-uniting with Robert Altman for the dark comedy Cookie's Fortune (1999), Moore starred in An Ideal Husband – Oliver Parker's adaptation of the Oscar Wilde play.
 Set in London at the end of the nineteenth century, her performance of Mrs. Laura Cheverly earned a Golden Globe nomination for Best Actress in a Musical or Comedy.
-She was also nominated in the Drama category that year for her work in The End of the Affair (1999).
+She was also nominated in the drama category that year for her work in The End of the Affair (1999).
 Based on the novel by Graham Greene, Moore played opposite Ralph Fiennes as an adulterous wife in 1940s Britain.
-The critic Michael Sragow was full of praise for her work, writing that her performance was "the critical element that makes [the film] necessary viewing".
-Moore received her second Academy Award nomination for the role – her first for Best Actress – as well as nominations at the British Academy Film Awards (BAFTA) and Screen Actors Guild (SAG) awards.
+Michael Sragow lauded her writing that her performance was "the critical element that makes [the film] necessary viewing."
+She received her second Academy Award nomination for the role, her first for Best Actress, as well as nominations at the British Academy Film Awards (BAFTA) and Screen Actors Guild (SAG) awards.

-In between her two Golden Globe-nominated performances, Moore was seen in A Map of the World, supporting Sigourney Weaver, as a bereaved mother.
-Her fifth and final film of 1999 was the acclaimed drama Magnolia, a "giant mosaic" chronicling the lives of multiple characters over one day in Los Angeles.
-Paul Thomas Anderson, in his follow-up to Boogie Nights, wrote a role specifically for Moore.
+In between the two Golden Globe-nominated performances, Moore was in A Map of the World supporting Sigourney Weaver, as a bereaved mother.
+Her fifth film of 1999 was the acclaimed drama Magnolia, a "giant mosaic" chronicling the lives of multiple characters over one day in Los Angeles.
+Paul Thomas Anderson, in his follow-up to Boogie Nights, wrote a role specifically for her.
 His primary objective was to "see her explode", and he cast her as a morphine-addicted wife.
-Moore has said it was a particularly difficult role, but she was rewarded with a SAG nomination.
-She was subsequently named Best Supporting Actress of 1999 by the National Board of Review, in recognition of her three performances in Magnolia, An Ideal Husband, and A Map of the World.
+Moore said it was a particularly difficult role and she was rewarded with a SAG nomination.
+She was named Best Supporting Actress of 1999 by the National Board of Review, in recognition of her three performances in Magnolia, An Ideal Husband, and A Map of the World.